 He continued to develop this theory over nearly two decades, until he decided it was time to test it — on himself.

-Pritchard’s experiment demonstrated that mild hookworm infections could reduce allergy symptoms by to allergens that would otherwise cause inflammation, like those resulting in conditions like asthma.
+Pritchard’s experiment demonstrated that mild hookworm infections could reduce allergy symptoms by

 Numerous studies testing Pritchard’s theory have since been conducted, and with mixed results.